 "Was I supposed to?"
 Her tone had the hint of a rising defensive.

 The same wan smile was spreading on his lips.
-"Not at all," he said.
+"Of course not." he said.
 "I just thought I'd ask.
 Anything in particular you'd like to eat?"

 Caught off guard, she paused.
 "I'm not really hungry yet," she admitted.